 Compost Inoculators add microbes to compost.
 These tiny micro-organisms break down compost materials.

 Microbes exist naturally in compost materials. they are everywhere, including the soil in your yard and garden.
 Your compost project may need more microbes to speed up decomposition.
-Adding add a few shovels of garden soil into the compost material can accomplish the task.
+Adding a few shovels of garden soil into the compost material often accomplishes the task.

 Garden Tip: Finished compost is rich in micro-organisms.
 When you remove finished compost from your composter, leave a little inside.
 It will be your “inoculator” for the next batch of compost.

 We do not recommend spending your hard-earned money on inoculators.
 Why pay to add more microbes?
+We believe microbes are available just ablur anywhere in your back yard.
 A shovelful of dirt does the job!